geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. figure:: img/key_pair.png
   :width: 500 px

+For a newly created account you might get "Your account is currently being verified..." error.
+Wait for 10~20 minutes and retry, then it should work.

-You can monitor your server in the EC2-Instance console.
+Once launched, you can monitor the server in the EC2-Instance console as shown below.
 Within < 1min of initialization, "Instance State" should become "running" (refresh the page if the status stays "pending"):

 .. figure:: img/running_instance.png